-122. An organizational alignment mission in February 2019 suggested adjustments to the staffing structure of the country office to fit the new strategic orientation of the CSP with the objective of bringing decision making closer to the field level, improving the capacity to respond to emergencies promptly and supporting resilience effectively.
+123. An organizational alignment mission in February 2019 suggested adjustments to the staffing structure of the country office to fit the new strategic orientation of the CSP with the objective of bringing decision making closer to the field level, improving the capacity to respond to emergencies promptly and supporting resilience effectively.
+WFP will ensure that competencies regarding humanitarian principles and protection issues are reinforced.